About Testosterone

 Yes, we accept blood tests done within 6 months of evaluation and treatment.
 Lab work previously obtained is not required for your initial consultation but may be helpful if it was conducted in the past 3-6 months.
 Labs may be requested prior to initiating hormone replacement therapy and are routinely obtained as part of ongoing monitoring and follow-up.

 Testosterone is an important hormone for women also.
 Women actually make more testosterone in their bodies than estrogen.
-The testosterone/estrogen split in women is about 55/45, while in men it is 95/5.
 Symptoms of low testosterone in women include low libido, fatigue, loss of focus, anxiety, depression, muscle pain, mood swings, memory loss, migraines, weight gain, and belly fat.
 Testosterone decreases in women before estrogen, typically during their 30’s.
 Birth control pills also cause testosterone deficiency by suppressing the function of the ovaries, which make 95% of a woman’s testosterone.

 Hormones can be prescribed in many different types of formulations, some of which are better than others.
-For estrogen, MDTW favors using skin and vaginal formulations instead of oral formulations.
-For progesterone, MDTW favors oral capsules.
-For testosterone in women, MDTW favors topical skin creams or in-office injections.
+Oral estrogen increases the risk for blood clots, whereas topical formulations, pellets, and vaginal formulations don’t.
+Progesterone is best given as an oral medication.
+Testosterone is best given as an oral formulation or injectable formulation.
 Your provider will customize a plan that’s best for you based on your needs and preferences.

-Often benefits will be felt within the first week, but it can take several weeks to months to feel the full effect of hormone replacement.
+Often benefits will be felt within the first week, but it can take several weeks to months to feel the full effect of hormone therapy.

 We use only large, US-licensed compounding pharmacies that buy their pharmaceuticals from FDA registered manufacturing facilities, and provide certificates of analysis to prove the integrity of the pharmaceuticals they use.